SLOW SIMMERED BOLOGNESE SAUCE

 In three hours, the meat is softer with a melt-in-your-mouth consistency, and it has a good balance of meaty, sweet, salty acidic flavor.

 I made this recipe upon the authentic traditional version from Accademia Italiana Della Cucina.
-Though the original recipe is written in Italian you can easily follow mine on this page.
+Though the original recipe is written in Italian you can easily follow mine on this page which I've translated for you.

 2 tbsp (30 ml) extra-virgin olive oil